xformerfhs/filesigner/doc/en/technical_specification.md

 ### Context key

-The context ID is both data in the file and a key for calculating the hash values.
+The signatures need a "context id".
-Direct use of the context ID in the calculation of the hash values enables manipulation of the file.
+This context id is put into the hash calculation of every file.
+However, the context id is user-supplied data.
+An attacker could specify a malicious context id that could enable attacks[^1] on the signature algorithms.
-A key is therefore calculated from the context ID according to the following rule.
+In order to make such attacks impossible a context key is derived from the context id.
-Due to the non-linear dependency of this key on the context ID, manipulation is no longer possible.
+This context key is used in the hash calculations, not the context id.

+[^1]: Currently no such attacks are known.

-The context key is calculated from the context ID as follows:
+The context key is calculated from the context is as follows:

-- The characters of the `ContextId` are coded in [`UTF-8`](https://en.wikipedia.org/wiki/UTF-8).
+1. The characters of the context id are encoded in [`UTF-8`](https://en.wikipedia.org/wiki/UTF-8).
-- As described in the previous section, their length is appended in variable length, which is referred to below as the "extended context ID".
+2. The length is appended in variable length encoding.
+This is referred to as the "extended context id".
-- Then the SHA-3-256 value of the extended context ID rotated around in the byte sequence is calculated.
+3. Then the byte sequence of the extended context id is reversed and the SHA-3-256 value of this reversed extended context id is calculated.
-- This creates a key from the following values:
+4. From this hash with a length of 32 bytes a 64 byte key with the following parts is created:
     - Constant byte sequence `6f 00 11 21 3d 31 c2 3b c3 69 ab 0b 6d 8e 42 35`.
     - Hash value just calculated.
     - Constant byte sequence `30 2d 15 d7 37 d5 b1 df 45 ee 30 bc e0 0b 89 cc`.
-- This key is used as the key for an [HMAC](https://en.wikipedia.org/wiki/HMAC)-SHA-3-512 procedure.
+5. This 64 byte key is used as the key for an [SHA-3-512-HMAC](https://en.wikipedia.org/wiki/HMAC)-SHA-3-512.
-- The HMAC value of the context ID is calculated.
+6. The SHA-3-512-HMAC value of the context id bytes is calculated with this key.
-- This produces a key with the following values:
+7. This generates a 64 byte HMAC value which is used as a padding to create the context key as follows:
     - The first 32 bytes of the HMAC value.
-    - The extended context ID.
+    - The extended context id.
     - The last 32 bytes of the HMAC value.

-- The key calculated in this way is used in the calculation of all hash values.
+This context key is used in the calculation of all hash values.
     - First, the first half of the key is fed into the hash value.
     - Then all the data is fed into the hash value.
     - Finally, the second half of the key is fed into the hash value.